 key takeaways.

-Divisions persist between countries seeking to limit production and those focusing on waste management
+Divisions persist between countries seeking to limit production and those focussing on waste management

 Plastic pollution carries major health and climate costs, far beyond visible waste